philippmossier/dotfiles/README.md

 📜 Every step is well documented and nothing happens in the background.

-🧪 Tested on the newest stable versions (20.04) of Ubuntu , Pop-OS and WSL2
+🧪 Tested on Ubuntu 22 LTS on WSL2

 ### 💻 How to install: